Congrats, you found this! It’s a work in progress, so please pardon the dust.

 Whoop Builds

-When it comes to versatility, nothing beats a Whoop.
-You can fly them in your living room, your backyard, a parking garage, or abandoned spaces—anywhere that isn’t an FAA no-fly zone.
-They’re small, light, safe to fly near people, and agile enough to pull off advanced freestyle tricks.
-Best of all, they’re beginner-friendly, budget-friendly, and ridiculously fun.
+When it comes to versatility, whoops are in a class of their own.
+You can fly them literally anywhere: your living room, backyard, parking garages, abandoned buildings, playgrounds or any place that isn’t an FAA no-fly zone.
+They’re compact, lightweight, safe enough to fly around people, and powerful enough to pull off highly advanced freestyle tricks.
+On top of all that, whoops are beginner-friendly, easy on the wallet, and insanely fun to fly.

 • Fly Virtually Anywhere

-You don’t need a wide-open field or perfect weather—whoops let you fly almost anywhere.
-Their small size and built-in prop guards make them safe to fly around people, pets, and tight indoor spaces.
+You don’t need a big field or perfect weather to fly a whoop.
+Their small size and built-in prop guards make them safe to fly indoors, around people and pets, and in tight spaces.
+As long as you’re not in an FAA no-fly zone, the world is your playground

 • Portability and Ease of Use

-Whoops are ultra portable—small enough to toss in your bag and light enough to bring anywhere.
-Setup is quick, and they’re always ready to fly when you are.
+Whoops are ultra portable.
+They’re small enough to toss in your bag and light enough to take anywhere.
+Setup is quick and simple, so you can be in the air within minutes whenever you’re ready to fly.

 • Freestyles Like a Full-Size Quad

-Whoops can handle every trick you’d throw at a full-size quad—powerloops, trippy spins, baranis—but they do it in tighter spots, with less risk, and way more freedom.
+Whoops can handle every trick you’d throw at a full-size quad, from powerloops to trippy spins to baranis.
+The difference is, they do it in tighter spots, with less risk, and way more freedom.
 They’re insanely agile, fast, and powerful for their size, capable of flowing legit freestyle lines through spaces a 5-inch wouldn’t even dare to fly.
 For a lot of pilots, once they unlock what a whoop can really do, their 5-inch starts collecting dust.

 • Cost-Effective Learning Platform